Embassy of Australia, Moscow

 The Embassy of Australia in Moscow is the diplomatic mission of Australia to the Russian Federation.
-The current head of post and Ambassador of Australia to the Russian Federation is Graeme Meehan.
+The current head of post and Ambassador of Australia to the Russian Federation is John Geering.
 The embassy serves as the diplomatic mission for Australia to the Russian Federation, Armenia, Belarus, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
 The chancery is located at 10A/2 Podkolokolny Lane (Подколокольный переулок, д.
 10А/2) in the Tagansky District of Moscow.

 Australia opened diplomatic relations with the Soviet Union in 1942.
 Between 1942 and the present day, the embassy has undergone numerous changes to both location and function as a result of changing relations between the two nations.
 These include changes to the status of the embassy – from unofficial diplomatic mission to consulate and finally embassy, changes to the nations the embassy is responsible for servicing, and specific events in the Australia-Russia relationship that have modified the operation of the embassy, the most notable of which being the Petrov Affair which culminated in the expulsion of the embassy and the cessation of official diplomatic relations between Australia and the Soviet Union in 1954.